MartinMalinda/notion-vitepress/docs/guide/start.md

 ## Who's behind everything?

-Herohero was created by [GoOut](https://goout.net/en/) – a platform that is used to promote culture.
+Herohero was created by the creators of [GoOut](https://goout.net/en/) – a platform that is used to promote culture.